AlexandruJurju/LeetCode-Problems/LeetCode/Code Solutions.md

 #### Method 1 - Two pass method

 1. make a hashmap and put all index and value pairs in it <K=index,V=val>
-2. loop over all elements in the array and calculate for each one the complement, the difference between target and itself then search the hashmap using the complement as the key <=> find the elements so that their sum == target
+2. loop over all elements in the array and calculate for the complement each one, the difference between target and itself
+3. then search the hashmap using the complement as the key => find the elements so that their sum == target

 ```
 public static int[] twoSum(int[] nums, int target) {